 Unfortunately, you can’t just ignore guilt to make it go away.
 First, you have to recognize that these feelings of guilt and inadequacy are normal.
 Don’t beat yourself up for feeling this way; that will only continue the cycle.
 By acknowledging and accepting these emotions, you can start to cope with caregiver guilt and let it go.

 Caregiver support groups can be found in your local community or online.
-For example, you can join online caregiving support groups like caring.com or the Alzheimer’s Association Caregiver Center.
+If you’d like to reach out to other caregivers, consider downloading our Alzheimer’s & Dementia Care App.
+You can also join online caregiving support groups like caring.com or the Alzheimer’s Association Caregiver Center.

 Feelings of guilt tend to be the result of refusing to accept that some things are beyond our control.
 It is difficult to accept that a perfect solution doesn’t exist or that we don’t have all the answers.
 For example, the promise to have a loved one with Alzheimer’s remain at home for as long as possible may be difficult to keep.
-Remember that a caregiver can’t plan for every situation and challenge that may happen.
+Remember that it is impossible for a caregiver to plan for every situation and challenge that may happen.

 Often, it’s comforting to believe that we can do it all and be the perfect caregiver, but that is not always possible.
 Feelings of guilt manifest from failing to meet high expectations, so accepting your limitations and forgiving yourself is necessary.
 Understanding and accepting that you can’t meet all expectations or promises can give you a more balanced perspective.